Princeigwe/tixxety-test-api/readme.md

     ```bash
     docker-compose exec web pytest
     ```
-    *Note: Make sure `pytest` is included in your `requirements.txt` file so it gets installed during the Docker image build process.*

 ## Project Structure

 The project is organized into modules, each handling a specific domain: